 If you’re looking to earn a good rate of cash back, the Citi® Double Cash card is a very good option as it earns 2% cash back on all purchases with no cap on the cash back you can earn(1% cash back when you buy and 1% when you pay for those purchases)

-If you’re looking to earn points, the best credit card to use will be the fantastic no-annual-fee Blue Business Plus® Credit Card from American Express (review) which earns 2 Membership Rewards Points/dollar on all spending (everywhere) up to a spending limit of $50,000 (terms apply).
+If you’re looking to earn points, the best credit card to use will be the fantastic no-annual-fee Blue Business Plus® Credit Card from American Express (review) which earns 2 Membership Rewards Points/dollar on all spending (everywhere) up to a spending limit of $50,000 (1 point/dollar thereafter – terms apply).

 There is no obvious end date for this deal on any of the portals but I’m reliably informed that this deal is for today only (most good Apple points deals only last a day).
 If you’ve been planning to make an Apple purchase (and it’s a purchase that isn’t excluded in the portal terms and conditions) now may be a good time to buy.

-Note: Amazon is currently offering some good deals on Apple products (like Apple Watch – see here) so make sure you’re not missing out on good savings by shopping with Apple directly via the portals.
+Note: Amazon often offers good deals on Apple products so make sure you’re not missing out on good savings by shopping with Apple directly via the portals (check Amazon here).